ProbeMDE: Uncertainty-Guided Active Proprioception for Monocular Depth Estimation in Surgical Robotics: Introduction

 We validate our framework in both simulated and physical experiments.
 In simulation, where full ground-truth depth maps are available, we benchmark our approach against several baseline point selection methods including random sampling, greedy heuristics, and gradient-based heuristics.
 Our method consistently achieves greater reconstructive performance across standard depth estimation metrics.
 In physical experiments inside surgical phantoms, we demonstrate our method's reconstructive accuracy and robustness over baseline approaches.

-Our main contributions are as follows: \begin{enumerate} \item A cost-aware active sensing framework for conditioning monocular depth estimation on sparse proprioceptive depth measurements, including the first use of proprioception to improve monocular depth estimation in robotic endoscopic surgery. \item An ensemble-based uncertainty quantification method that enables the principled selection of depth measurement locations. \item A novel application of Stein Variational Gradient Descent for active depth sensing in surgical robotic perception. \item Empirical validation of our framework in both simulated and physical surgical settings that show improved scene reconstruction accuracy compared to baseline strategies. \end{enumerate}
+Our main contributions are twofold.
+First, we present a cost-aware active sensing framework that conditions monocular depth estimation on sparse proprioceptive depth measurements, including the first use of proprioception to improve monocular depth estimation in robotic endoscopic surgery.
+Second, we introduce a principled and efficient strategy for selecting depth measurement locations that leverages SVGD applied to the gradient of ensemble predictive variance, enabling targeted sensing that improves depth estimates and efficient measurement acquisition.